wp-plugins/vantage-point-friendly-fraud-protection-for-woocommerce/readme.txt

 == Upgrade Notice ==

-Existing users are all advised to update to release as soon as possible as it has positive impact on your website performance due to the blocking of robots.
+Existing users are all advised to update to release as soon as possible as it has positive impact on your website performance.